ynx0/graph-store-documentation/3_validator_walkthrough.md

 ### General Patterns
 #### Schemas
 The general pattern for enforcing a schema in a validator is to:
-- Cast the incoming data as an indexed-post
+1. Cast the incoming data as an `indexed-post`
-- Switch on the index, matching by its depth and structure
+1. Switch on the index, matching by its depth and structure
-- Validate the structure of the contents of the post based on what we expect to see at that level of nesting (can be semantically rather than simply presence or absence of data)
+1. Validate the structure of the contents of the post based on what we expect to see at that level of nesting.
+This logic can definitely be more involved than simply presence or absence of data.

 When designing your schema, it may help to decide first what data the user will be directly consuming or producing, then try to think of what extra information and structure is needed to support that.
 For instance, if you may want a user to be able to enter a comment, then later realize that you need a structural node that contains the whole comments section.
 One pattern that we can see is that all structural nodes tend to have empty contents.
 Another pattern we can see is that all leaf nodes have their contents set.